-Members, including Member Weiner and Member Landry, raised concerns about ensuring meaningful financial relief for low-income customers and discussed the possibility of reallocating surplus funds directly to these groups.
+• Members, including Member Weiner and Member Landry, raised concerns about ensuring meaningful financial relief for low-income

-- Member Lutz asked about CARE/FERA enrollment rates - Member Harper proposed exploring broader customer input and flexibility in surplus allocation, including options like emergency funds for lowincome customers and opt-out donation programs for commercial entities. - Members sought detailed clarification on credit amounts, particularly for small and medium businesses, and whether credits are one-time or ongoing.
+- Member Lutz asked about CARE/FERA enrollment rates - Member Harper proposed exploring broader customer input and flexibility in surplus allocation, including options like emergency funds for low-income customers and opt-out donation programs for commercial entities. - Members sought detailed clarification on credit amounts, particularly for small and medium businesses, and whether credits are one-time or ongoing.

-Member Lutz motioned to approve Option 1 and to consider a wider range of options to spend the surplus.
-Member Weiner seconded the motion, which was approved 6/0/1/0/5 (yes/no/abstain/recuse/not present) Yes: Members: Landry, Weiner, Balkissoon, Stephenson, Harper, Souza
+Member Balkissoon motioned to approve Option 1 and to consider a wider range of options to spend the surplus.
+Member Weiner seconded the motion, which was approved 6/0/1/0/5 (yes/no/abstain/recuse/not present) Yes: Members: Landry, Weiner, Balkissoon, Stephenson, Harper, Souza No: n/a Abstain: Member Lutz Recuse: n/a Not Present: Members Swaminathan, Lakshman, Pacheco, Kaur and Hernandez

-No: n/a

-Abstain: Member Lutz

-Recuse: n/a

-Not Present: Members Swaminathan, Lakshman, Pacheco, Kaur and

-Hernandez